redstrate/Kawari/USAGE.md

 * `//gm teri <id>`: Changes to the specified territory
 * `//gm weather <id>`: Changes the weather
 * `//gm wireframe`: Toggle wireframe rendering for the environment
+* `//gm item <id>`: Gives yourself an item.
+This can only place a single item in the first page of your inventory currently.